-One of the ‘most popular’ telephone fraud schemes, is toll fraud.
-Let’s have a look at what toll fraud is and what we can do about it.
+Toll fraud prevention is important since it is still one of the ‘most popular’ telephone fraud schemes.
+Let’s have a look at what toll fraud is and what toll fraud prevention solutions are available.

 What is toll fraud?

 It is called toll fraud when criminals get unauthorised access to a phone service or company network and use it to place illegal and expensive calls.
 Often people think it is all about making long-distance calls but that may become less of an issue.
 Today, there are plenty of ways to make cheap international calls, like Skype.
 Also, the costs of international calling will reduce over time.
 No, in my opinion, a much bigger risk is toll fraud where on purpose someone’s telephone access is abused to make calls to expensive premium numbers.
 The fraudsters operate these premium numbers themselves and the premium which is accidently paid by the victim means a direct profit for the criminal.

 In the most severe cases, it is possible for a hacker to steal hundreds of euros per hour per access.
 If you multiply this by the number of phone lines that simultaneously can be abused, we are talking about serious numbers.
 Many market experts claim that toll fraud damages are even twice as high as the financial impact of credit card fraud.
 So, thinking about toll fraud prevention may be worthwhile.

 The essence of toll fraud is that the criminal has unauthorised access to the phone system.
 There are different scenarios for that.
 I won’t describe them all, but very often it is done via the corporate voicemail system or automated attendant functionality.
 For example, malicious scripts are available which detect open VoIP ports and use them to access the company telecom network.
 From there, the hacker can try to access the voicemail or attendant functions.
 These features are often weakly secured with default passwords or pin codes, and they can be used to initiate outgoing calls.